 It's official.
 California is suffering from a serious drought.
 The extreme weather has prompted Governor Jerry Brown to declare an official drought emergency .
 This comes on the heels of 2012 when California experienced one of the hottest years on record, and according to the National Weather Service, 2013 was the driest year on record.
 Now, with these drought conditions, accompanied by record-breaking temperatures, businesses and residents alike face a myriad of problems.
 Not the least of these problems is the potential for an increasing risk of mosquito-borne illness.

 In a typical non-drought year, healthy creeks and rivers flow freely and typically don't produce mosquitoes.
 Mosquito eggs are fragile and can't survive in these flowing or agitated waters.
 Standing, or still water is the culprit.
 Female mosquitoes only lay eggs in still waters where they won't be harmed.
 During drought conditions, creeks dry up and leave scattered puddles that hold still and standing water perfect for immature mosquitoes--water with no agitation nor predators.
-In Contra Costa County, mosquitoes that can transmit West Nile virus can lay up to 400 eggs in as little as two tablespoons of water.
+In Contra Costa County, mosquitoes that can transmit West Nile virus can lay up to 400 eggs in very little water.